The Best Sandwiches in Brisbane for a Mouthwatering Bite

 DannyBoys

 DannyBoys makes rockstar sandwiches.
-Even if you’re avoiding gluten or are a herbivore, there’s something everyone here.
+Even if you’re avoiding gluten or are a herbivore, there’s something for everyone here.
 Founder Daniel McKennariey spent years working as a chef on super yachts and private estates throughout the USA, Europe and the Caribbean.
 He discovered that while each country had its own cuisine, they all loved a sandwich!

 The menu spans sandwiches, brekkie bites, flat grills, soups, sides and sweets, but our pick is the Gringo: chicken breast, Mexican spices, Monterey Jack cheese, tomatoes, jalapenos, red onion, sweetcorn, lettuce and chipotle mayonnaise.
 Plus, you can swap out your bread for a lettuce wrap any time you feel like keeping it light.